 Explore Bespoke Bodies: The Design and Craft of Prosthetics, a multi-media exhibition highlighting people at the intersection of healthcare, style, and technology in prosthetic design.

-From sculpting ocular prosthetics to crowdsourcing affordable 3D printed hands, this exhibition surveys the past, present, and future of prosthetic design on a global scale.
-Visitors will explore the evolution and design process behind a range of prosthesis through visual stories, historical surveys, videos, and interactive models.
-Over 40 stories – spanning DIY-inventions from kids to amputees who use mind-controlled bionic limbs – tell the stories behind users, clinicians, designers, and artists changing how we think about the impact of design, and ultimately, the future of our mobility.
+From sculpting ocular prosthetics to crowdsourcing affordable 3D-printed hands, this exhibition surveys the past, present, and future of prosthetic design on a global scale.
+Visitors will explore the evolution and design process behind a range of prostheses through visual stories, historical surveys, videos, and interactive models.
+Over 40 stories – from DIY-kid inventors to amputees who use mind-controlled bionic limbs – explore the collaborative process between people who use prostheses, clinicians, and innovators all using design to impact people’s lives and mobility.

 Free Exhibit • Open to the Public